jacomyma/mapping-controversies/_pages/tuto-1-3.md

 ### Additional resources

 * This [intro to Tableau in 23 minutes](https://www.youtube.com/watch?v=jEgVto5QME8) we mentionned before shows how to create a dashboard.

+### Relation to the course litterature

+* The intricacies of Wikipedia and the different ways in which the platform may be reappropriated for controversy analysis are covered in *Weltevrede, E., & Borra, E. (2016).* **Platform affordances and data practices: The value of dispute on Wikipedia**
+*Big Data & Society, 3(1).*